m4tuna/rangers-subreddit-sass/README.md

-R Rangers Master
+/r/rangers
 ===============

-New SASS dev for r-rangers.
+SASS theme engine for r-rangers.

-Implement Instructions
+How to Implement
 ===============

-'Subreddit' should be changed to your subreddit name.

   1. Compile app.scss ==> app.css
   2. Open app.css and remove the @charset from line one of the file.